madhanlibo/Generative-AI/vector_db.md

-Rewritten version of your FAISS-based semantic search pipeline using **6 different vector databases**:
+Rewritten version of the FAISS-based semantic search pipeline using **6 different vector databases**:

 ---